Redis is a key-value database (also known as a key-value store) that uses a simple key/value method to store data.

 Redis: SET/GET Key:Value

-and assign it a value
+Set a key and assign it a value:

 $ redis-cli SET <key> <value>

-Get a value associated to a key
+Get a value associated to a key:

 $ redis-cli GET <key>